8 Soil depth mapping

 geom_histogram(breaks = seq(0, 100, by = 10), alpha = 0.5, fill = 'steelblue', color = 'black') +

-labs(title ="Number of smaple for each soil depth", x = "Depth (cm)", y = "Number of samples") +
+labs(title ="Number of sample for each soil depth in cm", x = "Depth in cm", y = "Number of samples") +

 xlim(0, 100) +